qiskit-community/qiskit-experiments/docs/tutorials/experiment_cloud_service.rst

 The tomography experiment doesn’t have associated figures.
-Similar to randomized benchmarking, the tomography matrix is not shown in the graphical interface, but the other analysis parameters are:
+Similar to randomized benchmarking, the tomography matrix is not directly shown in the graphical interface, but the other analysis parameters are:

 .. image:: ./experiment_cloud_service/tomo_experiment.png